percona/percona-server-mongodb-operator/configure/users.md

-Secrets
+Users
 ------------------------

-As it was already written in the installation part, the operator requires Kubernetes Secrets to be deployed before it is started.
+As it is written in the installation part, the Operator requires Kubernetes Secrets to be deployed before it is started.
 The name of the required secrets can be set in `deploy/cr.yaml` under the `spec.secrets` section.

 ### MongoDB System Users